felixtanhm/my-odin-projects/full-stack-javascript/01-sign-up-form/README.md

 # Sign Up Form 📝

-A sign up form to learn more about form validations and submissions.
+A simple sign up form to learn more about form validations and managing submissions.
+For aesthetical reasons, form methods have been excluded with `preventDefault` and the submission event is handled with javascript instead.

 ![GIF Recording of Sign Up Form](sign-up-form.gif)